chxw/web-programming/notuber/README.md

 #### Graphed
 ![image](images/graph-bar.png) ![image](images/graph-line.png)

 My results look a little wonky: it looks as if steps 1-3 improve optimization speed and step 4 slowed down optimization speed for some reason.
+I cleared cache each time before measuring speeds.

+Also I've included some graphs above, but realize in hindsight that I didn't peform any scaling.
+The graphs would have been better executed if I scaled in some way or taken the differences between each optimization step.
+Currently the "Finish (s)" values look non-existent in both graphs.

 ## Reflections
 It felt wrong to write a script that treated the JSON data as fixed in length, specifically for a ride-hailing app, where the # of cars available at any given time would be unknown.
 Perhaps it makes more sense to treat JSON data as fixed in length in other cases, for example, making the same recurring API call and expecting the same length for the JSON data received.